Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 #### valid

 **Value:**
-JSON Schema
+JSON Schema or string

 **Description:**
-Require that the path is a JSON file (**YAML is not allowed**) that successfully validates against the JSON Schema provided as the value.
+Require that the path is loadable as JSON by the used adapter and is successfully validated by the referenced JSON Schema or custom validator.

 Validation fails if the path does not exist, cannot be loaded by the adapter or is not valid according to the validation handler.